StrangeBeeCorp/docs/docs/Organization/cases-list/observables.md

 ## Observables Actions

-The user can make use of any of the available actions.
+You can make use of any of the available actions.

 <img src="../images/cases-list-add-observables-actions.png" alt="observables actions.png" width="100" height="100"/>

 ### Delete

-1. Click on the **Delete option** to remove an observable.
+1. Click the **Delete option** to remove an observable.

 A message pops-up